 For many people, creativity is a vague concept that relates to the creation of original objects and ideas.
 The most important raw material is often knowledge, or information.
 ‘Innovation’ is also often mentioned in relationship with creativity.

-The creative industry involves innovative or pioneering products, but also innovative production processes and business models.
+Creativity in industry involves innovative or pioneering products, but also innovative production processes and business models.
 Creativity is more than just a useful product.
 The result of creativity often has a symbolic and/or societal value as well.

 Creativity is crucial in realising a prosperous, sustainable and innovative society.

 As a collection of various market-oriented cultural sectors – ranging from fashion to architecture and from gaming to dance – the creative industry is a source of applied creativity.
-The creative industry can understand complex issues and to present unexpected solutions, often using the latest technologies.
+The creative industry can understand complex issues and present unexpected solutions, often using the latest technologies.

 The creative industry is characterised by its dynamics: it is an excellent example of the booming network economy of Small and Medium Sized Enterprises (SME), self-employed professionals and start-ups, in addition to a smaller number of larger organisations.

-The creative industry understands complex (social) issues, represents ideas, creates innovations and offers solutions that - besides serving an economic interest - serve the interest of individuals, society or the environment
+The creative industry understands complex (social) issues, represents ideas, creates innovations and offers solutions that - besides serving an economic interest - serve the interest of individuals, society or the environment.

 The creative industry is one of the sectors with the greatest impact in the Netherlands.
 In 2011, the Dutch government marked the Creative Industry as one of the nine top sectors to make the Netherlands more innovative.
 Through companies and the input from sciences, the government invests to strengthen the sector.
 The aim of the Dutch Government is for the Netherlands to have the most creative economy in Europe.